 Paying your rates

-Rates can either be paid in full (by 28 February, 2021 - extended due to Government restrictions) or by four instalments:
+Rates can either be paid in full by 15 February, 2023 or by four instalments:

 Council provides the following payment methods:

 Please contact our Customer Service team on 5461 0610.

 Your cheque or money order can be made payable to 'Central Goldfields Shire Council' and crossed 'Not Negotiable'.
 If you require a receipt you should send your rate notice intact with your payment.
 If you don't require a receipt, please detach the bottom section of your notice and post your payment.

 Payments should be mailed to: Central Goldfields Shire Council, PO Box 194, Maryborough VIC 3465